ssandrews/Smoldyn/docs/user/user_manual.rst

    translatecmpt *compartment code ∆x ∆y* translatecmpt *compartment code ∆x ∆y ∆z*

-Translate the compartment called *compartment* by the shift value given in *∆x*, *∆y*, and *∆z* (with fewer values for lower dimensions).
+Translate the compartment called *compartment* by the shift value given in ``∆x``, ``∆y``, and ``∆z`` (with fewer values for lower dimensions).
 The *code* value describes which attributes of the compartment should be moved; add the codes for the individual attributes for the final code value.
 The individual codes are: 1 for translating the compartment surfaces, 2 for translating the molecules that are bound to those surfaces, 4 for translating the molecules that are within the compartment, and 8 for shifting the molecules that are outside of the compartment but that get bumped into by the moving surfaces.
 Thus, use a code of 15 to get all of these behaviors at once.
 With code of 4, all molecules within the compartment are translated, regardless of their surface actions.
 With code of 8, all molecules that a compartment surface would bump into get translated, unless their surface action is ``transmit``.
 If a molecule gets ``squeezed``, meaning that it gets bumped into by the moving compartment, but then gets bumped back due to some other surface, then that molecule will end up inside of the compartment.

 .. code::

    diffusecmpt *compartment code stddev<sub>x</sub>* [cmpt_bound radius nsample] diffusecmpt *compartment code stddev<sub>x</sub> stddev<sub>y</sub>* [cmpt_bound radius nsample]
    diffusecmpt *compartment code stddev<sub>x</sub> stddev<sub>y</sub> stddev<sub>z</sub>* [cmpt_bound radius nsample]

-This is similar to translatecmpt, except that this translates the compartment by a Gaussian distributed random amount that has standard deviation on each axis of *stddevx*, *stddevy*, and *stddevz*.
+This is similar to ``translatecmpt``, except that this translates the compartment by a Gaussian distributed random amount that has standard deviation on each axis of *stddevx*, *stddevy*, and *stddevz*.
 Also, this has three optional parameters: *cmpt_bound*, *radius*, and *nsample*.
 If they are entered, then Smoldyn keeps the diffusing compartment within the bounding compartment called *cmpt_bound* (assuming it was inside initially).
 It does this by computing *nsample* test points that are on a spherical shell of radius *radius* around each of the compartment’s interior-defining points, and determines if any of these test points are not within the bounding compartment.
 If a test point is outside, then the diffusing compartment is moved back away from the edge of the bounding compartment.